How to Define Project Scope: Best Practices for IT Outsourcing Partnerships

 2. Document Goals, Requirements, and Acceptance Criteria

-First, your team should set a clear vision for the project by articulating project goals and value.
+The first task for your Planning Process Group is to set a clear vision for the project by articulating project goals and value.
 Discuss:

 • What prompted the project’s initiation?